 On this page:

-Application deadlines for new freshman:
+Application deadline for new freshman: May 1

 Our colleges and departments award many scholarships based on your application information.
 In other words, you are automatically considered.
 Some scholarships do require a separate application.
 Follow these links for your college or department to learn more.

 Colleges and academic departments with scholarship programs:

 - Science, Technology, Engineering and Math (STEM) program scholarships are offered by the Choose Ohio First program